 Whether you realize it or not, everything you do has an impact on your online reputation.
 Google is quietly working in the background to compile and rank what is said about you online.
 This includes reviews on websites like Yelp and TripAdvisor, blog posts, and social media mentions.
 You can control some of these things, like blog posts made on your own website.
-But, largely, Google’s judgement and your online reputation is out of your control.
+But, largely, Google’s judgment and your online reputation are out of your control.

 Keep in mind that a positive online reputation can’t be constructed overnight.
 It is the result of careful curation over time.
 If you dedicate the time to improve your reputation, you can expect to see results.
 A good place to start is to develop (and stick to!) a reputation strategy.

 This may sound obvious, but it is worth mentioning because sometimes we can lose sight of our overall mission.
 Take some time to really evaluate your brand from the viewpoint of someone seeing it for the first time, whether that is your business or your personal brand.
 Are you proud of what comes to mind?

 Maintaining a positive online reputation starts with developing a strong brand.
 Consider your core values and craft a personal brand statement.
 If people can feel a personal connection with your brand, then all the technical reputation work we are about to discuss will happen more organically.

 Here are a few tips to keep in mind when building your brand identity:

 - Outline the main purpose of your brand.
 Ask yourself big picture questions like “Why does your brand exist?”
 “How are you different from your competitors” and “What problems are you solving for your target audience?”

 - Research your target audience.
 Who do you exist to serve?
 Make sure that your messaging is aligned with your target audience.
 Think about the kinds of search phrases they may use to find you online.